Welcome to the Morris Lab

 The generation of clinically valuable cells, such as neurons, cardiomyocytes, and hepatocytes, in vitro, offers promise for new regenerative therapies and permits disease modeling, toxicology testing, and drug discovery.
-Cell differentiation had long been thought a unidirectional process toward restricted potential and increased specialization.
-In the past half-century, this has been challenged: Mature somatic cells can be returned to a pluripotent state, and subsequently differentiated to desired cell types.
+Historically, cell differentiation was considered a unidirectional process toward restricted potential and increased specialization.
+In the past half-century has seen this notion challenged: Mature somatic cells can return to a pluripotent state, and subsequently differentiated to desired cell types.
 Alternatively, mature cells can be ‘directly converted’ from one mature state to another via transcription factor overexpression, bypassing pluripotency.
-Many approaches are employed to generate defined fate in vitro, however, the resultant cells often appear developmentally immature or incompletely specified, limiting their utility.
+Many approaches are employed to generate defined fate in vitro; however, the resultant cells often appear developmentally immature or incompletely specified, limiting their utility.

-The evaluation of cell identity has been confounded by the lack of any systematic means by which to assess the fidelity of engineered cells.
-We developed ‘CellNet’, a network biology-based computational platform that accurately evaluates cell fate through gene regulatory network reconstruction and generates hypotheses for improving cell differentiation protocols.
-Using this platform we surveyed a range of engineered cells and found that cells derived via directed differentiation more faithfully recapitulated target cell identity than cells generated by direct conversion.
-These directly converted cells commonly failed to silence expression programs of the original cell type, and illicit gene expression programs were frequently induced.
+The accurate evaluation of cell identity has long represented a challenge due to the lack of any systematic means to assess the fidelity of engineered cells.
+We developed CellNet, a network biology-based computational platform that accurately evaluates cell fate through gene regulatory network reconstruction and generates hypotheses for improving cell differentiation protocols.
+Using this platform, we surveyed a range of engineered cells and found that cells derived via directed differentiation more faithfully recapitulated target cell identity than cells generated by direct conversion.
+These directly converted cells commonly failed to silence expression programs of the original cell type, and illicit gene expression programs frequently surfaced.
 Employing induced hepatocytes generated from fibroblasts as a prototypical conversion, our computational and functional analyses showed that iHeps behave as embryonic progenitors with the potential to functionally engraft both the liver and colon.
 We found that these engineered cells resembled mature colonic epithelium after transplantation into the colon niche, leading us to rename this cell type, ‘induced endoderm progenitors’ (iEPs).